Bikini Queen Devin Brugman Spills Out Of Leopard-Print One-Piece While Reading The Newspaper

 Zooming into the snap revealed that the babe had added a dainty pendant necklace for a bit of bling that fell down to her nearly-bare chest, bringing even more eyes towards her exposed decolletage.
 Her dark tresses appeared slightly damp as if she had just showered or gone for a swim, and were slicked back behind her head.
 The style kept them from covering her face, which was done up with a minimal makeup look that let her striking features and stunning natural beauty shine.

 Fans of the brunette bombshell went absolutely insane for the new addition to her feed.
-At the time of this writing, Devin’s post has racked up well over 20,000 likes after just 11 hours of going live to the social media platform, as well as dozens of comments with compliments for her jaw-dropping display.
+Devin’s post racked up well over 20,000 likes in just 11 hours since going live to the social media platform, as well as dozens of comments with compliments for her jaw-dropping display.

 “Always flawless,” one person wrote, while another said that Devin was “body goals.”